bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Element/hasAttributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/hasAttributes "The hasAttributes() method of the Element interface returns a boolean value indicating whether the current element has any attributes or not.")
+[Element/hasAttributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/hasAttributes 'The hasAttributes() method of the Element interface returns a boolean value indicating whether the current element has any attributes or not.')

 In all current engines.